-1 This part applies only to a conflict of interest relating to the management and administration of the land.
+This part applies only to a conflict of interest relating to the management and administration of the land.

-General duties and definitions
+General Duties and Definitions

-- 2 Council members shall avoid a conflict of interest or the appearance of a conflict of interest and shall not be involved in any transaction or matter where they are in a conflict of interest or appear to be in a conflict of interest. - A conflict of interest arises in any situation where a Council member or person in their immediate family has a personal or business interest in a transaction or matter under consideration by Council. - 4 No conflict of interest or appearance of a conflict of interest arises where: - (1) the only benefit derived by an immediate family member is as an employee of a person or business entering into a transaction with, or having a matter determined by, Council; - (2) the Council member or his or her immediate family member is a beneficiary or shareholder of a corporation, society or other entity owned or controlled by Skawahlook entering into a transaction with Council or having a matter determined by Council; - (3) the Council member or his or her immediate family holds an interest in the same manner and under the same conditions as other members of Skawahlook; - (4) a Council member guarantees repayment of or otherwise assumes liability to repay a loan made to Council or the Skawahlook; - (5) Council enacts a Skawahlook law setting reasonable remuneration, holidays, sick leave and benefits for services of Council members as elected officials of Skawahlook; or - (6) Council agrees to indemnify or reimburse the Council member for expenses or liabilities reasonably incurred in their duties or arranges for insurance against risks undertaken in the carrying out of their duties. - A transaction which may give rise to a conflict of interest or the appearance of a conflict of interest may be approved by resolution in accordance with this part.
+- 2 Council members shall avoid a conflict of interest or the appearance of a conflict of interest and shall not be involved in any transaction or matter where they are in a conflict of interest or appear to be in a conflict of interest. - 3 A conflict of interest arises in any situation where a Council member or person in their immediate family has a personal or business interest in a transaction or matter under consideration by Council. - 4 No conflict of interest or appearance of a conflict of interest arises where: - (1) the only benefit derived by an immediate family member is as an employee of a person or business entering into a transaction with, or having a matter determined by, Council; - (2) a Council member or his or her immediate family member is a beneficiary or shareholder of a corporation, society or other entity owned or controlled by Skawahlook entering into a transaction with Council or having a matter determined by Council; - (3) a Council member or his or her immediate family holds an interest in the same manner and under the same conditions as other members of Skawahlook; - (4) a Council member guarantees repayment of or otherwise assumes liability to repay a loan made to Council or the Skawahlook; - (5) Council enacts a Skawahlook law setting reasonable remuneration, holidays, sick leave and benefits for services of Council members as elected officials of Skawahlook; or - (6) Council agrees to indemnify or reimburse Council member for expenses or liabilities reasonably incurred in their duties or arranges for insurance against risks undertaken in the carrying out of their duties. - A transaction which may give rise to a conflict of interest or the appearance of a conflict of interest may be approved by resolution in accordance with this part.

-Procedure where there is a conflict of interest or appearance of a conflict of interest
+Procedure where there is a Conflict of Interest or Appearance of a Conflict of Interest